cchudzicki-ocw-testing/3.020-spring-2021/content/pages/instructor-insights.md

 ---
 ## Instructor Interview

-Below, Professor Rafael Jaramillo describes various aspects of how he taught *3.020 Thermodynamics of Materials* in 2017 and *Introduction to Statistical Physics* in 2021.
+Below, Professor Rafael Jaramillo describes various aspects of how he taught *3.020 Thermodynamics of Materials* in 2021.

 **OCW:** Who took this course in Spring 2021, and how much background did they have in the topic of the course?